 Heat is the No. 1 cause of weather-related fatalities in the U.S., according to the National Weather Service.

-As temperatures soar and smash records around the world, older people and babies who can’t easily regulate their body temperatures are most vulnerable to the dangers of extreme heat.
+When temperatures soar, older people and babies who can’t easily regulate their body temperatures are most vulnerable to the dangers of extreme heat.

 How can you stay cool during a heat wave and fight heat exhaustion and heat stroke?

 We consulted with Maj.
 Dr. Genevieve Hillis to answer your questions about why heat can be so dangerous and how you can stay healthy.
 She’s an Army major and an emergency medicine specialist who cares for patients at UCHealth University of Colorado Hospital on the Anschutz Medical Campus in Aurora and at UCHealth Broomfield Hospital.

 During her military service, Hillis has treated patients with heat injuries all over the world.

 “Heat is the No. 1 killer.
 We don’t think about it, but it’s true,” said Hillis.

 Along with the young and old, heat waves can be extremely dangerous for people who must work outdoors when the mercury soars.
 Think of roofers or construction workers or, during the heat wave in July 2022, the Queen’s guards who have sweltered in hot red uniforms and fur hats.